-Powder for Oily Skin – Top 3 Oil Control Powders & How to Apply Face Powder
+Powder for Oily Skin – Top 3 Oil-Control Face Powders that Stay Matte

 Oily skin can be a real challenge to control.
 While many face cleansers and toners promise to combat the oiliness, oil still ends up peeking through after a few hours.
 The only real solution is to select oil-free products and matte makeup.
 It's important to avoid products with heavy concentrations of mica and dimethicone, as they can add shiny, waxy heaviness to the skin.
 Try these 3 face powders for oily skin to achieve a beautifully matte finish that stays oil free for hours.

 #3) Cover Girl Clean Matte Powder for Oily Skin

 If you’re looking for a tinted compact powder for oily skin & touch-ups, this is one of the best around.
 Cover Girl Clean feels light weight and blends easily.
 It comes in a portable compact and keeps skin matte for a few hours, while providing medium coverage for redness or blemishes.

 Shades Available: Tinted Powder - comes in a wide range of colors from light to dark.

 A loose Rice Based powder that comes in a square sifter container.
 (Oriental women have been using rice powder for years to keep their skin looking flawless & oil free.)
 This is a good option to use after makeup application, to set everything in place and provide a soft matte finish.
 It blends well, and is very lightly pigmented.